 3. In a separate bowl: whisk together the eggs, golden syrup and treacle.

 4. Make a well in the centre of the ingredients, add the egg mixture, melted butter and tea then mix until you are left with a smooth and lump-free batter.

 5. Pour the mixture into the prepared loaf tin.
 Bake for 30 – 35 minutes, when the cake is done it should be firm to touch.

 6. Turn the cake out onto a wire rack and leave to cool before serving.

-This cake matures well and tastes even better after a day or two!
-Be sure to wrap it up well in some greaseproof paper, store it in an air tight container for at least 12 hours before you tuck in – the longer you leave his cake, the sticker it gets!
+This cake matures really well and tastes even better after a day or two.
+If you can wait, wrap your cake in some greaseproof paper and store it in an air tight container for at least 12 hours before you tuck in – the longer you leave his cake, the sticker it gets!
 This cake will be at it’s best for at least 5 days and keeps for up to 7 days, if stored properly in an airtight container.